Fuzzyma/vue-model/readme.md

 # vue-model

 This library tries to emulate an orm-style data structure in your vue application.
+It works by defining Models whose attributes are reactive and can directly be used in templates.

 ## Getting started